 Speaker 1 (02:12):

 Thanks for having, thanks for coming on today.
-Thank you so much, Joanne.
+Thank you so much, Joanna.
 I’m happy to be here.
 So we do work together in full disclosure.
 But I have to say that one of the impetuses for me watching you on the podcast was all of the news I read on a daily basis.
 You know, I’ve recently read about the tragic death of Tony Shay saying that.
 Right, right.
 I don’t want to.
 Yeah.
 And it really made me think about all of the experiences that you have in firstname.lastname@example.org and really how lucky, you know, your company is to have you there.
 Talk to me about what you email@example.com.
 So

 Speaker 3 (03:00):

 While at Zappos, I was there a little over nine years, nine and a half years, I held various roles.
 But my last role, there was our director of our women’s fashion division.
 And that encompasses our fashion, footwear women’s apparel, handbags jewelry, accessories.
-So it’s very it was an amazing job, an amazing company and it w it was a tough decision to leave, but I knew it was the right time for me to take a next career move and gain more experience in a new and growing industry, which is why I joined hemp Synergistics.
+So it’s very it was an amazing job, an amazing company and it w it was a tough decision to leave, but I knew it was the right time for me to take a next career move and gain more experience in a new and growing industry, which is why I joined Hemp Synergistics.

 Speaker 1 (03:35):

 So CBD for our audience.
 Can you explain to them exactly what is CBD?